GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

   hours.

 ### How to trigger
-Repeatedly fail document auth (5 times).
+The quickest way to test this is to fail repeatedly (5 times).

+### How to make this step fail
 This can be done by using a suitable `.yml` file rather than an image file during image upload.

 Use the same file for front and back images, but you must alternate between two files on successive attempts.
 The UI will not let you try twice in a row with the same file.

-A pair of suitable files is:
+A pair of suitable files to fail doc auth is:

 ```
 image_metrics: